Manjun-Wang/Practices/README.md

 # Practices
-some basic practices for Java programming
+some basic practices for Java programmin